mautrix/docs/bridges/general/backfill.md

 In general, backfill happens automatically, and the recommended way to do backfilling is to configure the bridge the way you want before starting to use it.
-Some bridges also have a `backfill` command, but automatic backfill is better due to the Matrix limitations mentioned in the section below.
+Some legacy bridges also have a `backfill` command, but automatic backfill is better due to the Matrix limitations mentioned in the section below.

 ## How backfilling works
 Bridges can set the timestamp of each message they send, which is the basic